Uraufführung

 5

-Children and young people under 18 years old pay €10 for family performances in all seats.
+Children and young people under the age of 18 pay €10 for any seat at family performances.

-In advance, children and young people can prepare for the ballet visit with their parents by participating in workshops, which include an age-appropriate introduction to the performance, learning about the storyline, getting to know the characters, and dancing short scenes from the piece.
-The workshops take place two hours before curtain.
+Even before the performance, children and young people can prepare for their ballet visit in workshops together with their parents.
+These age-appropriate introductions offer insight into the storyline, allow them to get to know the characters, and include dancing short scenes from the piece.
+The workshop takes place two hours before the performance begins.

 Registration required